 Free Media for Creative Use

 This guide highlights audio, image, and video resources that you can freely use!
 They are available under Creative Commons, public domain, or JMU license.
-Find information about Copyright for Distance Education on our Temporary Online Teaching and Learning Guide.
+Find information about Copyright for Distance Education on our Online Teaching and Learning Guide.

 In LinkedIn Learning you’ll find streaming video tutorials on over 2,000 courses in 3D animation, audio, business, CAD, design, development, photography, video creation, web design, and much more.